vaclavblazej/parameters-code/handcrafted/docs/legend/_index.md

 A 2D table allows a simple depiction of all pairwise relations at once.
 Each cell at row $A$ and column $B$ represents relation from parameter $A$ to $B$.
 Assuming $A$ is fixed, the color coding is identical to the above legend for diagrams.
-Hence, a diagram visible within a specific parameter $A$ is shown as a single row in the table.
+Hence, a diagram visible within a specific parameter $A$ is depicted as a single row in the table.

-## Relevance

-Relevance is meant to give a very rough direction for people who are not familiar with some of the parameters.
-This value is entered manually which inadvertently introduces personal bias.
-The hope is that eventually each parameter is somewhat correctly categorized as viewed by the community.
-If you feel some values are significantly incorrect, then let us know.